Snow Route FAQ

 - Snow Routes include major roadways, collector roads and most bus routes.

 - The City will issue an advisory when a Snow Event is expected in the forecast.
 This advisory is meant to serve as a warning that parking bans will soon be in effect on Snow Routes.
 Vehicles should be moved as quickly as possible following this advisory.

 - The City will declare a parking ban is in effect when crews finish plowing priority one routes, but before they start on priority two routes (collector roads, major community access roads, etc.) Parking bans will be in effect for up to 72 hours or until The City declares they have been lifted.
-The parking ban will be announced through local radio and TV stations, and will be publicized on this webpage and through other communications channels (see below for more information).
+The parking ban will be announced through local radio and TV stations, and will be publicized on this webpage and through other communications channels.